rajvi08/facade-solar-workflow/README.md

 ###  SoDa Reference

 This workflow relies on the **SoDa (Synthetic Solar Data)** framework for cloud-adjusted irradiance modeling.
-If you use or extend this work, please cite the original SoDa publication:

 Losada Carreno, I., Ramakrishna, R., Scaglione, A., Arnold, D., Roberts, C., Ngo, S.-T., Peisert, S., & Pinney, D. (2020).